 Photographer Ludwig Favre has captured the watery depths and hidden architectural details of Paris’ extraordinary swimming pools.

-It’s been just three years since the city’s legendary Piscine Molitor was rescued from ruin, having been left to decay since the late 1980s.
+It’s been six years since the city’s legendary Piscine Molitor was rescued from ruin, having been left to decay since the late 1980s.
 But the pool – as famous for debuting the bikini as it is for its celebrated Art Deco design – is far from Paris’ only architecturally worthy watering hole.

 Favre has spent two years snapping these majestic spaces, capturing them at their more silent moments.
 Devoid of people, and with the water reflecting their surrounding architecture, his photos are a chance to re-evaluate a part of the city that often doesn’t make it into tourist guides.